-- The condensate must be discharged under a water level in a U-trap drainpipe or an alternative drain method which acts as an airlock. - 2.
-This condensate discharge connection is suitable for 21.5mm dia. overflow pipe. - Solvent cement should be used to make the joint. - If using a U-trap please ensure the U-trap has been filled to a suitable level of water to avoid any air locks. - 4.
+- I. Remove the front cover from the unit. - 2.
+Insert the drain connector through the base of the unit from outside.
+The condensate must be discharged under a water level in a U-trap drainpipe or an alternative drain method which acts as an airlock. - 3.
+Ensure the drain connector forms a seal with the drain tray applying sealant if necessary.
+This condensate discharge connection is suitable for 21.5mm dia. overflow pipe.
+Solvent cement should be used to make the joint. - 4.
+If using a U-trap please ensure the U-trap has been filled to a suitable level of water to avoid any air locks. - 5.
 If the condensation pipe is fitted in an unheated space the pipe should be in insulated to prevent freezing.

-Nuaire recommend MVHR-DRAIN be used as the primary condensate take-off. (see figure 5b and 5C.
+Nuaire recommend MVHR-DRAIN be used as the primary condensate take-off. (see figure 5b/7a/7b).

 Figure 5a.
 Wet option.
-Condensate pipe connection to unit and a typical example of a "U" trap drainpipe.
+Condensate pipe connection to unit and a typical example of a "U" trap drainpip∈.